 Recently, Air Canada and the Canadian government agreed on terms for a financial relief package for the airline company.
 In exchange for billions of dollars in loans, the federal government will receive 6% of Air Canada’s shares at $500 million per share.
 Read on for more information on how to buy Air Canada stock.

-How to buy Air Canada stock in Canada
+How to buy shares in Air Canada

 What's in this guide?